Descanonge/tomate/doc/source/general.rst

 * Eventually, :doc:`Filegroups<filegroup>` which inform on where to find the data files, and how to load data.

-To help construct these complex objects, a Constructor can be is used.
-It acts as configuration tools.
+To help construct these complex objects, a Constructor can be used.
+It acts as configuration tool.
 Examples can be found in /examples.

 To jump right into using the package, one can immediatly go read the :doc:`constructing a database<tutorial>` doc page.